Azure/c-logging/v2/devdoc/log_context_requirements.md

 `LOG_CONTEXT_LOCAL_DEFINE` allows defining a stack log context in a similar way to how dynamically allocated contexts are defined, but without having a heap allocation.

-Note: The number of properties that can be contained in a stack context and the amount of data is limited in order to not use too much of the stack.
+Note: The number of properties that can be contained in a stack context and the amount of data bytes is limited in order to not use too much of the stack.

 `...` is a list of `LOG_CONTEXT_PROPERTY`, `LOG_CONTEXT_STRING_PROPERTY` or `LOG_CONTEXT_NAME` entries.